falondarville/python-exercises/readme.md

 cities.append('Oakland')
 ```

 **Extend** is used to add multiple items to the end of a list.
-Hand items in a list, and the items will be added as individual items.
+It takes a list as an argument, adding the items individually.

 ```
 cities.extend(['San Francisco', 'Los Angeles', 'Riverside'])